li-tann/li-tann.github.io/docs/code/cpp/triangle.md

   Maximum area constraints in .poly files operate differently from those in .area files.
 A maximum area in a .poly file applies to the whole (segment-bounded) region in which a point falls, whereas a maximum area in an .area file applies to only one triangle.
 Area constraints in .poly files are used only when a mesh is first generated, whereas area constraints in .area files are used only to refine an existing mesh, and are typically based on a posteriori error estimates resulting from a finite element simulation on that mesh.

-  `triangle -rq25 object.1' reads object.1.node and object.1.ele, then refines the triangulation to enforce a 25 degree minimum angle, and then writes the refined triangulation to object.2.node and object.2.ele.
+  'triangle -rq25 object.1' reads object.1.node and object.1.ele, then refines the triangulation to enforce a 25 degree minimum angle, and then writes the refined triangulation to object.2.node and object.2.ele.

-  `triangle -rpaa6.2 z.3' reads z.3.node, z.3.ele, z.3.poly, and z.3.area.
+  'triangle -rpaa6.2 z.3' reads z.3.node, z.3.ele, z.3.poly, and z.3.area.
 After reconstructing the mesh and its subsegments, Triangle refines the mesh so that no triangle has area greater than 6.2, and furthermore the triangles satisfy the maximum area constraints in z.3.area.
 No angle bound is imposed at all.
 The output is written to z.4.node, z.4.ele, and z.4.poly.

   The sequence `triangle -qa1 x`, `triangle -rqa.3 x.1`, `triangle -rqa.1 x.2` creates a sequence of successively finer meshes x.1, x.2, and x.3, suitable for multigrid.